mcelayir/mcelayir.github.io/_posts/2020-05-31-fine-tuning-your-circleci-builds.markdown

     alt="Workspace created"
     style="float: left; margin-right: 10px; margin-bottom: 10px; margin-top: 10px;">

-As you can see `compile` job took a little bit longer to complete because of the newly added step, but other jobs took same amount of time to complete.
+As you can see `compile` job took a little bit longer to complete because of the newly added step, but other jobs took the same amount of time to complete.
 Now run it again.

 Second run after the push:
 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/circleci/m2-cache-2.png"